Leading Indicators - SRCR and Integrity Assurance (formerly IM) Notifications

 - any safety-related condition that could cause an imminent hazard.

-- Integrity Management (IM) Notifications As gas transmission and hazardous liquid pipeline operators implement IM programs, they may encounter delays completing defect repairs.
-Also, operators may wish to modify assessment intervals or use emerging technology not yet recognized in PHMSA regulations.
-In these situations, operators are required to submit IM notifications to PHMSA.
+- Integrity Assurance Notifications (formerly IM) As gas transmission and hazardous liquid pipeline operators implement Integrity Management programs, they may encounter delays completing defect repairs.
+Operators may wish to modify assessment intervals or use emerging technology not yet recognized in PHMSA regulations.
+Also, during MAOP reconfirmation and material verification of gas transmission pipelines operators may propose methods not recognized in PHMSA regulations.
+In these situations, operators are required to submit Integrity Assurance (formerly IM) notifications to PHMSA.

-PHMSA's Pipeline Technical Resources webpages provide more details about Gas Transmission IM notifications and Hazardous Liquid IM notifications.
+PHMSA's Pipeline Technical Resources webpages provide more details about Gas Transmission Integrity Assurance notifications and Hazardous Liquid Integrity Assurance notifications.
 The .zip file in the related links section of this page includes Hazardous Liquid data submitted since 2002 and Gas Transmission data submitted since 2004.